Hramko

-In a Latin donation charter, a Chrance, rendered Hranko (Хранко) or Hramko, has been connected by some scholars to Sramko.
+In a Latin donation charter, a Chrance, rendered Hranko or Hramko, has been connected by some scholars to Sramko.
 The text mentions "The seal of Hranko and all župani of Zahumlje" (Sigillum Chrance cum omnibus suis iupanis Zacholmie).
-F. Šišić however disputed this, as he regarded the donation charter a falsification as is generally held against several alleged 12th- and 13th-century donation charters, including Desa's alleged 1151 charter that dates to the 13th century.
+Ferdo Šišić however disputed this, as he regarded the donation charter a falsification as is generally held against several alleged 12th- and 13th-century donation charters, including Desa's alleged 1151 charter that dates to the 13th century.